 - hormone replacement therapy

 If you are experiencing vaginal graft-versus-host disease, topical steroids with estrogen may help.
 In severe cases, surgical intervention may be required.

 Discuss these therapies with your doctor or a sex therapist to determine which may help you.
 You can get a referral to a sex therapist from the American Association of Sex Educators, Counselors and Therapists or by phoning (202) 449-1099.

 Women who can resume sexual relationships during the first year after transplant tend to have fewer problems later on.

-Watch a video about sexual health in women after transplant.
+Watch an in-depth video about sexual health in women after transplant.

 Sexual Difficulties in Men after Transplant